 We watch through a surveillance camera.

-Her blue gown above her knees, her legs convulsing.
+She lies there, her blue gown above her knees, her legs convulsing.

-We watch as a guard comes into the room, puts his hand on his hip, looks at the woman, Looks up at the television hanging from the ceiling, and then the guard walks away.
+We watch as a guard comes into the room, puts his hand on his hip, looks at the woman, looks up at the television hanging from the ceiling, and then the guard walks away.

 We watch them watch her.